-As you might imagine, there’s a ton of solar information available to business leaders, but where to begin?
-We’ve handpicked five great sites that offer insight into the latest solar incentives and policies, in addition to the activism that’s shaping them both.
+As you might imagine, there’s a ton of solar information available to business leaders—sometimes it's hard to know where to begin.
+Here are five great sites that offer insight into the latest solar incentives and policies, in addition to the activism that’s shaping them both.

-Whether you’re just starting out or well on your path to going solar, take advantage of these resources to help make, and support, your renewable energy decisions.
+Whether you’re just starting out or well on your path to going solar, taking advantage of these resources can help you make, and support, your renewable energy decisions.

 - Solar Energy Industries Association (SEIA)

 SEIA is a nonprofit trade association of the U.S. solar industry, and its site offers up-to-date insight on policies and advocacy nationwide.
 For businesses just starting down the road to solar, it’s a quick and easy way to learn more about your state’s renewable energy policy.
 For those who’ve already gone solar, it provides a great way to stay informed about—and involved in—the protection and expansion of solar in the U.S.